 How much do you need as a down payment?

 The minimum downpayment for most people is 3% or 3.5% of the home’s purchase price.
-As of June 2018, the median price of a new home is $302,100.
+In 2018, the median price of a new home was $302,100.
 So the minimum downpayment is between $9,063 and $10,574.
 The median down payment on a new home is around $21,147.
 However, LTV ratios vary considerably by location.
 The map below shows the median down payment percentage in key real estate markets.

 How much should borrowers expect to pay in origination fees and mortgage points?